altalogix/mucoder/_posts/blog/2015-11-19-cocosjuce-part1.md

 ##### IntroJucer settings

-I will not explain here all the intricacies of how to use the IntroJucer here.
+I will not explain all the intricacies of how to use the IntroJucer here.
 It's not hard though and a tutorial can be found [here](http://learn.juce.com/doc/tutorial_new_introjucer_project.php).
 Instead I will provide those IntroJucer settings that differ from the default ones:

 | Introjucer iOS build setting  | Value             |
 | ------------------------- | --------------------- |